What is a Credit Score?

 Within 6 months, the home buyer's credit score climbs sharply, and the buyer qualifies for FHA, conventional, VA, and USDA mortgages, with new affordability options and lower monthly payments.

-Common Questions About Credit Score
+Common Questions About Credit Scores

 How is a credit score calculated?